battleoverflow/dawn/README.md

 # Tsuki

 Tsuki is a custom configuration for installing security packages and tools on Asahi Linux with minimal intrusion into the actual system.
-This was created out of a necessity to integrate more security options into Asahi Linux and ARM-based hardware.
-If this continues to grow, I may eventually switch from a single script to a full-blow documented "flavor", but for now, this should be able to install the most popular security options to Asahi Linux.
+This was created out of a necessity to integrate more security options into Asahi Linux.
+All packages have been tested and should run without any issues.
+Obviously, this can change across configurations and infrastructure, so feel free to open an issue if you run into any issues.

 ### ToC